i18next/i18next-gitbook/principles/fallback.md

   // allow keys to be phrases having `:`, `.`
   nsSeparator: false,
   keySeparator: false,

-  // allow an empty value to count as invalid (by default is true)
-  returnEmptyString: false

   // do not load a fallback
   fallbackLng: false